 These wraps are gluten free, egg free, nut free and xanthan gum free.
 They use 100% buckwheat flour – no other flours or starches (although I like to use tapioca flour to roll them out).
 They’re quick and easy to make and freeze exceptionally well.
 I love using them to make those viral Tiktok egg wraps, but they’re perfect for any sort of wrap.

 The ingredients list for these buckwheat wraps is minimal.
-Buckwheat flour is the only flour we need here (except for some tapioca flour to roll them out).
-I use light buckwheat flour, as that is all that’s available in Australia.
+Light buckwheat flour is the only flour we need here (except for some tapioca flour to roll them out).

 What is a scald and what does it do in gluten free baking?